MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/perform-initial-configurations-setup.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of opening Internet Explorer from Edge](media/Perform-Initial-Configurations-image18.png)

-You will land on the Woodford interface, as seen below.
+You will land on the Woodford interface, as seen in the following screenshot.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Woodford interface](media/Perform-Initial-Configurations-image19.png)